xan105/node-hoyolab-rewards/README.md

 set HOYOLAB_LTOKEN=...
 set HOYOLAB_LTUID=...
 ...
-hoyolab-checkin --game starrail
+hoyolab-checkin --game=starrail
 ```

 GitHub action
 =============

-Check out `.github/workflows/hoyolab-daily-reward.yml` found in this repo for an example of a github action running the above CLI on a daily schedule.
+Check out [.github/workflows/hoyolab-daily-reward.yml](.github/workflows/hoyolab-daily-reward.yml) found in this repo for an example of a github action running the above CLI on a daily schedule.